galaxyproject/admin-training/intro/02-basic-server/get-galaxy.md

 You only need to download Galaxy if you plan to:

 - Run a local production Galaxy because you want to
-  - install and use tools unavailable on public Galaxies
+  - Install and use tools unavailable on public Galaxies
-  - use sensitive data (e.g. clinical)
+  - Use sensitive data (e.g. clinical)
-  - process large datasets that are too big for public Galaxies
+  - Process large datasets that are too big for public Galaxies
-  - plug-in new datasources
+  - Plug-in new datasources
 - Develop Galaxy tools
 - Develop Galaxy itself